Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Abstract

 \section{Abstract}

-The machine learning methods for data-driven identification of partial differential equations (PDEs) are typically defined for a given number of spatial dimensions and a choice of coordinates the data have been collected in.
-This dependence prevents the learned evolution equation from generalizing to other spaces.
-In this work, we reformulate the problem in terms of {\em coordinate-} and {\em dimension-independent} representations, paving the way toward what we call ``spatially liberated" PDE learning.
-To this end, we employ a machine learning approach to predict the evolution of scalar field systems expressed in the formalism of exterior calculus, which is \textit{coordinate-free} and immediately generalizes to arbitrary dimensions by construction.
-We demonstrate the performance of this approach in the FitzHugh-Nagumo and Barkley reaction-diffusion models, as well as the Patlak-Keller-Segel model informed by \textit{in-situ} chemotactic bacteria observations.
-We provide extensive numerical experiments that demonstrate that our approach allows for seamless transitions across various spatial contexts.
-We show that the field dynamics learned in one space can be used to make accurate predictions in other spaces with different dimensions, coordinate systems, boundary conditions, and curvatures.
+Machine learning methods for data-driven identification of partial differential equations (PDEs) are typically defined for a fixed number of spatial dimensions and a particular choice of coordinates in which the data have been collected.
+This dependence prevents the learned equation from generalizing to other spaces.
+In this work, we reformulate the problem in terms of {\em coordinate-} and {\em dimension-independent} representations, paving the way toward what we might call ``spatially liberated" PDE learning.
+In this work, we propose an approach to learning differential equations by expressing them in a way that is independent of the coordinate system and even the underlying manifold where the equation is defined.
+This allows us to learn a differential equation in low-dimensional spaces and generalize to higher-dimensional spaces with different geometric properties.
+We provide extensive numerical experiments that demonstrate that our approach allows for seamless transitions across various geometric contexts.
+We show that the dynamics learned in one space can be used to make accurate predictions in other spaces with different dimensions, coordinate systems, boundary conditions, and curvatures.